snowplow/dbt-snowplow-fractribution/README.md

 ### Setup steps

+1. Fractribution is dependent on the snowplow_web_page_views model created by the snowplow_web dbt package.
+Run snowplow_web if you do not have data in the snowplow_web_page_views table for the period of time you will run fractribution for.
-1. Configure the `conversion_clause` macro to filter your raw Snowplow events to successful conversion events.
+2. Configure the `conversion_clause` macro to filter your raw Snowplow events to successful conversion events.
-2. Configure the `conversion_value` macro to return the value of the conversion event.
+3. Configure the `conversion_value` macro to return the value of the conversion event.
-3. Configure the default `channel_classification` macro to yield your expected channels.
+4. Configure the default `channel_classification` macro to yield your expected channels.
 The ROAS calculations / attribution calculations will run against these channel definitions.

+5. Configure the channel_spend macro to query your own spend data if you do not wish to use the default values.
-4. Configure environment variables to be used by the `connection_parameters` in the `main_snowplow_snowflake.py` file to connect to Snowflake.
+6. Configure environment variables to be used by the python file specific to your warehouse (either `main_snowplow_bigquery.py`, `main_snowplow_databricks.py` or `main_snowplow_snowflake.py`) to enable you to connect.
-5. Overwrite default variables provided by the package in your dbt_project.yml file, if necessary.
-E.g.: make sure your `page_views_source` and `conversions_source` are aligned to what is available in your warehouse.
+7. Overwrite default variables provided by the package in your dbt_project.yml file, if necessary.
+E.g.: make sure your `snowplow__page_views_source` and `snowplow__conversions_source` are aligned to what is available in your warehouse, and update snowplow__conversion_window_start_date and snowplow__conversion_window_end_date if you don't want the default of the last 30 days.​

-### Running
+### Running (for detailed instructions check out the [Quick Start](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-quickstart/index.md)) section)

 1. Ensure the setup steps have been completed above.
-2. Run `dbt run`, or `dbt run --select package:fractribution`
+2. Run `dbt run`, or `dbt run --select package:fractribution`.
-3. Run the python script, e.g. `python utils/main_snowplow_snowflake.py --conversion_window_start_date '2022-06-03' --conversion_window_end_date '2022-08-01'` (see [doc site](https://docs.snowplow.io/docs/modeling-your-data/modeling-your-data-with-dbt/) for further details)
+3. To run the Python scripts, there are two options: Using a Docker image, or running the Python scripts yourself in a virtual environment.
+For Python:
+I. Set up your python virtual environment based on utils/requirements.txt.
+II.
+Configure you environment variables needed for the scripts to run (you can refer to the warehouse specific env list in the Dockerfile - `dbt-snowplow-fractribution/utils/Dockerfile`)
+III.
+Run the correct python script for the data warehouse you are using, e.g. `python utils/main_snowplow_snowflake.py --conversion_window_start_date '2022-06-03' --conversion_window_end_date '2022-08-01'` for Snowflake, or `python utils/main_snowplow_bigquery.py --conversion_window_start_date '2022-06-03' --conversion_window_end_date '2022-08-01'` for Bigquery.
+Set these conversion_window dates to represent the last 30 days if you left these variables blank in the dbt_project.yml file.
+You can optionally add the attribution_model flag if you do not want the default of shapley.
+For Docker:
+I. Ensure you have Docker installed.
+Pull the docker image from Docker Hub: `docker pull snowplow/fractribution` II.
+Add the necessary environment variables to an environment file, e.g. configs.env.
+The necessary variables will differ depending on the data warehouse you are using.
+The easiest way to determine the variables you need to set is to check the Dockerfile in the fractribution dbt package: `dbt-snowplow-fractribution/utils/Dockerfile`
+III.
+Run the docker container: `docker run --rm --env-file /path/to/env/file/configs.env -it snowplow/fractribution`.
+If you are using Bigquery, mount your service account keyfile as a volume: `docker run --rm --env-file /path/to/env/file/configs.env -v /path/to/yourkeyfile.json:/keyfile.json -it snowplow/fractribution​​`

 ### Differences to Google's Fractribution